Frasers Group: Frasers Plus

 In 2023, Frasers Group CEO Michael Murray announced the group would launch a flexible payment service called Frasers Plus.
 The service would allow customers to buy now, pay later and earn points for paying through the service.

 The service is provided using technology developed by fintech startup Tymit and credit provided by Frasers Group Financial Services Limited.

 Frasers Plus is available in the United Kingdom and can be used in store and online at retailers such as House of Fraser, USC, Flannels, Jack Wills, Sports Direct, Myprotein and more.

+In December 2025, Frasers Group started using the Frasers Plus brand on its shopping centres and other properties, with Luton Point rebranding to "Frasers Plus Luton".
+Its acquired outlets from the McArthurGlen Group also rebranded under the brand.

 Acquisitions

 Dunlop

 In February 2004, the company acquired Dunlop Slazenger for around £40 million, which included the Dunlop, Slazenger and Carlton brands.

 The brands themselves are an increasingly important part of the business, and Sports World International made £10 million, from selling the intellectual-property rights to the Slazenger Golf brand to arch-rival JJB in 2005.

 In 2016, Sumitomo Rubber Industries, a global tyre, sports goods, and industrial rubber products manufacturing company based in Kobe, Japan, filed for regulatory approval before the Philippine Competition Commission in connection with its planned acquisition of Dunlop-related wholesale, manufacturing, and licensing business from Sports Direct International.

 Sumitomo Rubber intended to acquire the entire issued share capital of Dunlop Brands Limited, Dunlop Slazenger 1902 Limited, and Dunlop Australia Limited, and the Dunlop-related business of Dunlop Sports Group Americas, Inc. which are subsidiaries of Sports World International.
 The Philippine Competition Commission approved the regulatory filing for the said acquisition.
 The acquisition allowed Sumitomo Rubber to consolidate the Dunlop brand across various products including sports goods worldwide.